-Advertising revenue is generated from the sale of advertising time on our broadcast networks, owned local television stations and related digital media properties.
+Advertising revenue is generated from the sale of advertising time on our broadcast networks, our owned local television stations and our related digital media properties.
 Our advertising revenue is generally based on audience ratings, the value of our viewer demographics to advertisers, and the number of advertising units we can place in our broadcast networks' and owned local television stations' programming schedules.
-Advertising revenue is affected by the strength of the national and local advertising markets, general economic conditions and the success of our programming.
+Advertising revenue is affected by the strength of the national and local advertising markets, general economic conditions, and the success and ratings of our programming.

-Advertising revenue increased in 2012 primarily due to \$1.2 billion of advertising revenue associated with our broadcasts of the 2012 London Olympics and the 2012 Super Bowl.
-Excluding the impact of these events, advertising revenue increased 9% in 2012 primarily due to an increase in the price and volume of advertising units sold, which included the impact of higher political advertising.
-Pro forma combined advertising revenue decreased in 2011 primarily due to \$601 million of advertising revenue recognized in 2010 related to the 2010 Vancouver Olympics.
-Excluding the impact of the 2010 Vancouver Olympics, pro forma combined advertising revenue increased slightly in 2011 primarily due to an increase in the price of advertising units sold, substantially offset by the decline in audience ratings in our primetime schedule.
+Advertising revenue decreased in 2013 and increased in 2012 primarily due to \$1.2 billion of advertising revenue recorded in 2012 associated with our broadcasts of the 2012 Super Bowl and the 2012 London

+Olympics.
+Excluding the impact of these events, advertising revenue increased 5% and 9% in 2013 and 2012, respectively, primarily due to higher prices and volume of advertising units sold, which included the impact of an increase in political advertising in 2012.